Djia09/Sentiment-Analysis-with-ELMo/README.md

 The model is available on AllenNLP, an open-source NLP library built on PyTorch.
 More details on [AllenNLP](https://www.semanticscholar.org/paper/A-Deep-Semantic-Natural-Language-Processing-Gardner-Grus/a5502187140cdd98d76ae711973dbcdaf1fef46d) article.

+## Details
+Our personal submissions were given with GloVe model with dimension 50 and 200, and also with ELMo model.

 ### Prerequisites
 * Python 3
 * Conda (for creating a clean environment, but you can also create it with virtualenv)